If you suspect you or a loved one are experiencing a stroke, call 911 immediately.

 “People who don't know what a stroke is may lie down to sleep thinking it will get better or avoid calling 911 because of the concern that an ambulance is too expensive.
 However, doing either one of these things right after the onset of stroke symptoms will delay treatment,” said Cheryl Bushnell, MD, associate professor of neurology at Wake Forest Baptist.
-“Recognizing the symptoms and signs is critical in order to receive treatment in the window of three to four and a half hours.”
+“Recognizing the symptoms and signs is critical in order to receive treatment in the window of 3 to 4 1/2 hours.”

-Bushnell suggests that everyone know the following signs of a stroke and what to do if someone is experiencing a stroke, and how to reduce your risk of having a stroke in the first place.
+Bushnell suggests that everyone know the following signs of a stroke, what to do if someone is experiencing a stroke, and how to reduce your risk of having a stroke in the first place.

 If you suspect someone is having a stroke, remember the FAST acronym: